adamarthurryan/tutsplus-video-tools/README.md

 ### Example: Erase a Titlecard

-The following will erase a five second titlecard at the beginning of a lesson, by replacing the start of the video with the first frame after the titlecard.
+The following will erase a five second titlecard at the beginning of each lesson, by replacing the start of the video with the first frame after the titlecard.
 Then a fade will be applied to the titlecard.
 Audio will be unchanged.

     tvt-titlecard -d 5 lesson.mp4
     tvt-fadeinout --no-fade-out titlecard/lesson-titlecard.mp4